Long-Term Care Planning

 Your Florida First Coast Elder Law Attorney.

 We Create Customized Life Care Plans for Our Clients

-Our Elder Law attorneys take a holistic approach to helping clients and caregivers create customized Life Care Plans to help manage the many practical issues related to aging.
+Our Elder Law attorney take a holistic approach to helping clients and caregivers create customized Life Care Plans to help manage the many practical issues related to aging.

 Our compassionate legal and professional team works to ensure that these vital needs are assessed for each client, which may include legal planning, coordination of care, asset protection, benefits applications, skilled nursing home care, and/or crisis management.

 Estate Planning remains an important focus of our holistic Elder Law services.
 As we help clients with their lifetime financial and care goals, we also plan for distribution of their remaining assets after death.